COVID-19 and Flu Shot Myths

 MYTH: The flu shot always has side effects.

 The most common side effects of flu vaccines are redness, swelling and soreness at the injection site.
-These reactions usually only last a couple of days.
+Not everyone experiences these reactions, and they usually only last up to a couple of days when they do occur.

-Since 2023, the CDC announced that additional safety measures are no longer recommended for flu vaccination of people who are allergic to eggs, regardless of the severity of previous reactions to eggs.
+Since 2023, the CDC has said that people with egg allergies no longer need special safety steps to get a flu shot, no matter how serious their past reactions were.
 Talk to your primary care provider if you have questions about allergies and vaccines.

 MYTH: I can’t have the flu shot because I'm pregnant.